thorn-lab/coronavirus_structural_task_force/pdb/human_interaction_partners/ACE2/5am9/README.md

 ## Basefolder

-5am9.pdb and 5am9.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+5am9.pdb and 5am9.cif - the coordinates of the threedimensional molecular model

-5am9-sf.cif - contains deposited diffraction data for this PDB entry, if the structure has been solved with X-ray or neutron crystallography.
+5am9-sf.cif - deposited diffraction data for this PDB entry

-5am9.mtz - contains structure factors after automatic refinement of molecular model against the diffraction data.
+5am9.mtz - structure factors after automatic refinement of molecular model against the diffraction data.

 ## Subfolders